 In C programming, bitwise operators are used to manipulate data at the bit level, which means they operate on individual bits of the operands.
 Bitwise operations are often used for tasks like setting or clearing specific bits, performing shifts, masking, and other low-level tasks (Table 3.5).

 Bitwise operators in C:

-Table 3.5: Bitwise Operators